dotnet/efcore/docs/DailyBuilds.md

 ## Using daily builds

-The daily builds are not published to NuGet because there are way too many of them!
-Instead they can be pulled from a custom NuGet feed used by the build system.
+The daily builds are not published to NuGet.org because there are way too many of them!
+Instead they can be pulled from a custom NuGet feed.
 To access this feed, create a `NuGet.config` file in the same directory as your .NET solution or projects.
 The file should contain the following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>